Caitlin McGurk: Barbara Shermund research

 McGurk was introduced to the art of American cartoonist Barbara Shermund while working at the Billy Ireland Cartoon Library & Museum.

 As part of her research, McGurk went on a "years-long, coast-to-coast scavenger hunt" to recover materials by and about Shermund from family members and local archives.

 In 2018, McGurk curated a retrospective of Shermund's work.
 That year, she also raised money to bury Shermund's cremated remains with her mother in San Francisco; Shermund's ashes had remained unclaimed in a New Jersey funeral home for more than thirty years.

 In 2024, McGurk released her biography on Shermund, published by Fantagraphics Books, called Tell Me a Story Where the Bad Girl Wins: The Life and Art of Barbara Shermund.
 This book is both the result of a tenure-track project and a 12 year long research project to satisfy McGurk's curiosity on the lack of available information on the feminist cartoonist.

 Awards and recognition

 In 2009, McGurk won the New York Library Club Award/Gloria Dinerman Scholarship for contributions to furthering comic book librarianship.

 In 2016, McGurk won The Ohio State University Libraries' Annual Award in Teaching Excellence.

-And in 2020, McGurk received The Ohio State University Libraries' Annual Research Excellence Award for "Lovers, enemies, and friends: The complex and coded early history."
+In 2020, McGurk received The Ohio State University Libraries' Annual Research Excellence Award for "Lovers, enemies, and friends: The complex and coded early history."

+In 2025, McGurk's Tell Me a Story Where the Bad Girl Wins: The Life and Art of Barbara Shermund won the Eisner Award for Best Comics-Related Book.